lextoumbourou/notes/notes/permanent/Roblox Vector3.md

 game.Workspace.Part.Rotation = Vector3.new(0, 90, 0)
 ```

-The `Size` property describes the size of each side of a rectangular prism:
+The `Size` property describes the size of each side of a rectangular prism.

 ![Set part Size](/_media/roblox-set-part-size-vector3.gif)